hugsy/gef/docs/index.md

 myself, [`@_hugsy_`](https://twitter.com/_hugsy_), but kept fresh thanks to [all the contributors](https://github.com/hugsy/gef/graphs/contributors).

+Or if you just like the tool, feel free to drop a simple *Thanks* on IRC, Twitter or other, it is **always** very appreciated.

 ## Open-Source Rewards ##

 I love Open-Source, and just like